dalrrard/ansible-solarwinds-inventory-plugin/README.md

 api_port: 17778
 verify_ssl: true
 additional_properties:
+  # Example options.
+You can use any field from the Cirrus.Nodes table.
   - Location
   - OwningGroup
   - Tenant
   - SiteID
+groups:
+  cellular_routers: "'-4G' in inventory_hostname or '-4g' in inventory_hostname"
 ```

 The `additional_properties` option is a list of column names from `Cirrus.Nodes` that you want to group the inventory by.
 The plugin automatically retrieves these fields from `Cirrus.Nodes`: